 Demonstrator: Martina Herwig-Carl

+First step: Identify the four rectus muscles (please add to the protocol)

 To begin, gather all the required items for the procedure [1].
 Identify the superior oblique muscle by its tendinous appearance [2].
 It inserts into the sclera on the posterotemporal surface of the globe near the insertion of the superior rectus muscle [3].